 - Other Criminal Defense Cases

-Do yourself a favor and act now.
+There is no time to waste.
 If you were stopped or arrested for driving under the influence near Ste.
-Genevieve County, MO, you need to hire a DUI attorney near you whom you can trust.
+Genevieve County, MO, you need to hire a trustworthy DUI attorney near you.
 A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
 Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Ste.
 Genevieve County, MO will defend you.
 Contact our Ste.
-Genevieve County, MO defense law firm now to discuss your rights, your case and your future.
+Genevieve County, MO defense law firm now to consult a lawyer about your rights, your case and your future.